Tortured artist

 A tortured artist is a stock character and stereotype who is in constant torment due to frustrations with art, other people, or the world in general.
 The trope is often associated with mental illness.

 Background

-The trope of the tortured artist is thought to have been started by Plato.
+The trope of the tortured artist is thought to have been started by Plato, however in reality this may be based on a misinterpretation of Plato's analysis of artistic inspiration as a form of 'divine madness.'

 Creativity and mental illness have been connected over time.
 Some mental disorders, such as bipolar disorder and schizophrenia, have been said to have helped popular artists with their works.
 One of the most known "tortured artists" is Vincent van Gogh, who experts consider to have suffered from psychosis.

 Another figure matching the description of the "tortured artist" is Ludwig van Beethoven, who, after losing his hearing, became increasingly reclusive and apathetic towards society.
 In the Heiligenstadt Testament, Beethoven confesses his loss of hearing to his brothers Nikolaus and Kaspar and tells them of his inability to converse regularly anymore as well as his contemplation of suicide.
 Towards the end of his life, Beethoven used conversation books to interact with his friends and acquaintances.